 Green Monster

-It's about his experience staying in the Jungle for photo shooting.
+about his experience staying in the Jungle for photo shooting.
 According

 to him, trees surrounded him looked a dreadful monsters when the physical